eacousineau/util/README.md

 	./install --link ~/local/bin
 	./aliases

+To set up auto completion to link to your development version, add it to `~/.bash_completion`:

+	#!/bin/bash
+	source /path/to/git-util/git-sube

 # Credits

 *	Jens Lehmann, Junio Hamano, Heiko Voigt, Phil Hord - Design guidance and suggestions and for modifications to submodule foreach.